A battery is a device consisting of one or more cells that can produce a direct current by converting chemical energy into electrical energy.

 In a typical cell, all positive plates are connected to each other, as are the negative plated.
 Further each cell is connected to neighboring cell in series-positive to negative, negative to positive.

-For chemical reaction is happen, an electrolyte which is mixture of distilled water and sulfuric acid is added.
+For chemical a reaction to happen, an electrolyte which is a mixture of distilled water and sulfuric acid is added.
 When it reacts with the plates, an electric charge is generated.

 As battery discharges, both electrolyte and lead plates undergo a transformation.
 I.e. electrolyte turns in water and lead plates are coated with lead sulfate eventually battery goes dead.
 To delay this process, the battery needs to be recharged by an external power source.
 In this case, the electrical system of the motorcycle is used which can produce higher voltage than the battery, restoring the battery to its original chemical state.